 It was from them that Independent Living Services received their first grant in 1970 to put their theory to the test.
 In less than a year, they opened their doors to their first residents.

-Former Independent Living Services Executive Director Peggy Schneider reflects, “We opened our doors in July of 1971.
+The founder of Independent Living Services and first Executive Director, Peggy Schneider, reflects, “We opened our doors in July of 1970.
 All of the people who lived there came from the Arkansas Children’s Colony.
 It was a men’s home.
 It was a two story old house that we renovated on a very small amount of money we received.”

 But with this growth came new challenges.
-The types and severities of disabilities being accepted by Independent Living Services were changing.
+Individuals with more severe disabilities being accepted by Independent Living Services.

 The Arkansas Children’s Colony, now known as the Conway Human Development Center, realized if they were to see their residents successfully transition from institutional to independent living they would need to make some changes of their own.